-I looked all over to try to find a video, but fell a bit short this week in finding a good match.
-Instead, I will share with you a story about a puppy that I just trained with, Andy.
-Andy is a high energy, bounce off the walls, Weimaraner puppy, approximately 16 weeks old.
+I’ll share with you a story about a puppy that I trained with named Andy.
+Andy was a high energy, bounce-off-the-walls, Weimaraner puppy, approximately 16 weeks old.

 Luring Andy into a down didn’t come as easily.
 I couldn’t verbally explain, “All right, Andy, just relax; our next training goal here to is get you to drop to the ground onto your belly.
 Ready?”

-I thought, “OK, I’ll try one more time.
+I thought, “Okay, I’ll try one more time.
 I’ll just tweak it a bit by going slower.”
 The same thing occurred.
-As I attempted to lure Andy into a down, he popped up, offered a head turn, sat down and started scratching.
+As I attempted to lure Andy into a down, he popped up, offered a head turn, sat down, and started scratching.

 Andy was one more reminder that we have to listen to truly understand our dogs.
-With a dog like Andy, owners in a puppy session will often say, “He’s too distracted.
+With a dog like Andy, pet parents in a puppy session will often say, “He’s too distracted.
 He’s not into this.
 He’s being stubborn.”

 When in reality, Andy was simply calling out for some more tutoring and instruction.
-This is why it’s so important for dog trainers and owners to really understand the vocabulary of dogs.
+This is why it’s so important for dog trainers and pet parents to really understand the vocabulary of dogs.

-Giving owners a deeper understanding of dog vocabulary and body language will clear up a lot of confusion, frustration, and anxiety and create even stronger bonds between people and their pooches.
-So bark up and teach people Dogspeak!
+Giving pet parents a deeper understanding of dog vocabulary and body language will clear up a lot of confusion, frustration, and anxiety and create even stronger bonds between people and their pooches.
+So bark up and teach people DogSpeak!